-RCSI offers a high quality collection of medical databases within our A-Z Resources which index clinical practice and research journals worldwide.
-These databases offer comprehensive access to all major peer reviewed journal sources on healthcare, providing:
+Databases allow a user to access and search all the information housed in one place, and RCSI offers a high quality collection of medical databases.
+Explore the A-Z Resources which indexes these databases, and other clinical practice resources.
+You will have access to all major peer reviewed journal sources on healthcare, providing:

 The Medline database is generally recognized as the premier source for bibliographic and abstract coverage of biomedical literature.
 Widely used by students, researchers and clinicians, the data from the US National Library of Medicine (NLM) is available in various versions.
 Medline records appear in many databases but RCSI Library offers three versions: via PubMed, Ovid and Ebsco.
 PubMed is the NLM version and it is globally available and free to all.
 Each version enables optimum searching and results but access, features and interfaces differ, as summarised below.